Peakboard/peakboard-templates.github.io/_templates/Database-based-Process-Display-Several-Production-Lines/en.md

 ---
 layout: article
-title: Instant Overview about the Process Status with SQL Database Connection
+title: Simple status display of several production lines with SQL database connection
 description:
-  - Keep track of your production lines with this template.
-This cockpit dashboard is based on a SQL-database and gives the responsible shift supervisor an overview of all production lines.
-You can see instantly in which phase every single line is.
+  - This cockpit dashboard is based on an SQL database and provides a practical overview of several production lines.
+It also shows the individual work steps of each production line, as well as the progress of the individual work steps.
 lang: en
 weight: 1000
 isDraft: true